jaldujaili/video_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version ==> 2.3.1p112

-* System dependencies

-* Configuration
+rails 5.0.1

-* Database creation
+* Database creation ==> postgresql

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Need to change username to your username in database.yml, bundle install, rake db:migrate, rake db:setup, which will also seed the database.